Training is a top priority for MSPD. We know that none of us walks into this profession prepared to defend the freedom and life of another person.

-Toward that end, we offer our employees a variety of in-house training programs each year as well as the opportunity to attend national training programs every two to three years.
+Toward that end, we offer our employees a variety of in-house training programs each year as well as the opportunity for experienced employees to attend national training programs.

 Among our in-house training programs for attorneys is our New Defender Workshops, where new public defenders get a chance to perfect the day-to-day practice of criminal defense.
 In this program, defenders will

 - follow the path and preparation of a case from arrest through post-conviction

 - learn how to prepare and litigate motions

 - practice conducting a deposition with guidance from experienced defenders